tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "The most profound technologies are **those that disappear**.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it."

+* "**Wear** is a wonderful metaphor for a commonwealth.
+A single wear mark is useless.
+But bunched and shared, they prove valuable to all.
+The more they are distributed, the more valuable."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>